responsivedev/responsive-docs/docs/getting-started/migrate-kafka-streams.md

   );
 ```

-Note that `Materialized.as(ResponsiveStores.persistentKeyValueStore("table))`
+Note that `Materialized.as(ResponsiveStores.keyValueStore("table"))`
 will compile but will not perform important validation steps that prevent
 errors.
-Prefer the `ResponsiveStores.materialized` method.
+Make sure to always use the `ResponsiveStores.materialized` method.
 </details>

 <details>